xpdustry/nohorny/HEADER.md

 This file is part of NoHorny.
-The plugin securing your server against nsfw.
+The plugin securing your server against nsfw builds.

 MIT License

-Copyright (c) 2023 Xpdustry
+Copyright (c) 2024 Xpdustry

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal